gerins/log/README.md

 - **Unified Request Logs**: Consolidates logs for each request into a single structured entry.
 - **Sub-logging Support**: Tracks logs from handlers, use cases, and repositories for detailed traceability.
 - **Customizable Logging**: Configure log levels, formats, and output targets to suit your needs.
-- **Framework Integration**: Prebuilt examples for Echo, Fiber, and GORM.
+- **Framework Integration**: Prebuilt examples for Echo, Fiber, Gin, gRPC, and GORM.
 - **JSON Structured Logs**: Easy integration with log aggregation and monitoring tools like Elasticsearch and Kibana.